We recognize the existential threat for religious freedom posed by the Equality Act legislation that is making its way through the U.S. Congress.

 We cannot let the Equality Act decimate our religious freedom.
 It is vitally important that we defeat the Equality Act and strengthen religious freedom protections at both the state and federal level.

-This article was originally written for Family Policy Institute of Washington.
+This article was originally written for Family Policy Alliance of Idaho.